BackmanLab/ChromGEM/New_README.md

 2. Yeo, W.-H., et al. Investigating uncertainties in single-molecule localization microscopy using experimentally informed Monte Carlo simulation. *Nano Letters* **23**, 7253–7259 (2023).
 3. Thompson, A. P., et al. LAMMPS—a flexible simulation tool for particle-based materials modeling at the atomic, meso, and continuum scales. *Computer Physics Communications* **271**, 108171 (2022).
 4. Brown, W. M., Petersen, M. K., Plimpton, S. J. & Grest, G. S. Liquid crystal nanodroplets in solution. *Journal of Chemical Physics* **130**, 044901 (2009).

-## System Requirements

-### Hardware Requirements

-* It is recommended to allocate at least 30GB and 16 processors to each simulation.
-Each simulation will take up to 48 hours to run.
-ChromGEM can be run in serial (simulated SMLM in one chromatin configuration at a time) or in parallel (simulated SMLM in multiple chromatin configurations at once).
-* The [`Domain Identification in 3D/`](Domain%20Identification%20in%203D/) script in particular will take 5+ hours to run for workstation with 32GB of RAM.

 ## Workflow